Tulum Beach Zone Real Estate: Prices & Yields 2026

 Zone context: Tulum Area Guide.
 Compare: Aldea Zama Tulum.

-Beach Zone character and why it commands a premium
+What should buyers verify on beach zone character and why it commands a premium?

 The Tulum Beach Zone runs along the narrow coastal strip between the Tulum archaeological zone and Boca Paila, governed by the Tulum Biosphere Reserve that has historically restricted the high-density hotel and condo development characteristic of Cancun and Playa del Carmen.